Bruising Around Eye For No Reason | Clear Causes Explained

 Certain vitamins play a key role in maintaining healthy skin and blood vessels:

-Poor diet or malabsorption disorders can lead to these deficiencies manifesting as easy bruising.
+Poor diet or malabsorption disorders can contribute to these deficiencies and show up as easy bruising.

 5. Blood Disorders and Medical Conditions